Two boxing gloves are about to hit, and two flags are behind them — one has Surfshark's logo, and the other has an IPVanish logo.

 Speed

 When talking about what makes a good VPN, speed is essential.
-Considering that, we’ll look at the biggest factors contributing to VPN speed.
+We’ll look at the biggest factors contributing to VPN speed.
 Then, we’ll run some tests to determine which industry titan offers better speeds.

-The actual connection speed on a VPN will be determined by:
+The actual VPN connection speed will be determined by:

 So, once you’re using a VPN, the stats you should look at are download speed, upload speed, and an increase in ping.
 They’re measured in megabits per second (Mbps) the speed at which your data is transferred.